ITMicaH/Powershell-functions/README.md

 # Powershell-functions

-Here you'll find PowerShell functions I like to use
+Here you'll find PowerShell functions I've created and like to use